Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

 The next \lcnamecref{lem:bounded_by_blocks} and the following \lcnamecref{cor:monotone_outerplanar_stack_128} extend the bound for monotone DAGs to those that are block-monotone.
 This will be important later, as block-monotonicity plays a crucial role in our proof that outerplanar DAGs have constant stack number.

 \begin{lemma} Let~$G$ be a DAG and~$\calB$ be the set of its blocks.
 Then we have

 \end{lemma}

 \begin{proof} We may assume that~$G$ is connected.
 Let~$T$ be the block-cut tree of~$G$ rooted at an arbitrary block of~$G$ and let $s = \max\{\sn(B) \mid B \in \calB\}$ be the maximum stack number among all blocks of~$G$.
 We incrementally construct a stack layout of~$G$ by processing the blocks of $G$ according to their level in~$T$ one after another; the level of a block $B$ being the number of cut vertices on the path from $B$ to the root in~$T$.
-In doing so, we maintain the following two invariants: \begin{enumerate}[({I}1)] \item At most~$2(s+1)$ stacks are used in total. \item At most~$s+1$ stacks are used for each block. \end{enumerate}
+In doing so, we maintain the following two invariants: